 This year the 2018 Ethics & Compliance Virtual Conference brought together more than 20 industry experts for a full day of ethics and compliance educational content.
 Each of our nine learning sessions and four keynote presentations were complete with timely insights and actionable steps for attendees.
-I encourage you to take a look at our on-demand guide to re-watch or catch any sessions you may have missed.

 Below are three highlights that have come to the surface after review of our user feedback and day-of responses.

 One of the biggest learning moments came in a session from Erica Javellana, Speaker of the House for Zappos.
 Erica shared how an online shoe retailer has become one of the best known culture-branded companies in the world and one of the Fortune 100 best companies to work for.

 Zappos did this by not only developing a list of core values but more importantly have committed to hiring and firing on those core values.

 Zappos did this by not only developing a list of core values but more importantly by committing to to hiring and firing on those core values.
 If you are not willing to incorporate your core values into every business decision, they cannot truly be considered core values.

 The key to the Zappos core values is that they are supported from the tone at the top, but developed by employees.
 Building their defining culture started with Zappos CEO Tony Hsieh sharing power, and giving everyone a voice.
 He did this by giving every employee a chance to contribute to the development of their core values.
 Below are the core values that Zappos as a collective organization agreed to and commit to every day.

 - Be Adventurous, Creative, and Open-Minded